 - Cyber Security: Furthermore, make sure to identify what cyber security assurances are included with the software.

 There are probably a hundred different mobile device management solutions to choose from, and if we had the time, we’d write about them all.
 But, unfortunately, this is entirely impractical.
 Instead we’ll opt to review the 12 most popular MDM solutions and help you get the gist of what each one offers.
 Firstly:

 1. Microsoft Intune

 Microsoft Intune forms part of the Enterprise Mobility + Security suite, meaning it is backed by Microsoft Azure security.
 Above all, it integrates best with Office 365.
 It offers the following features:

-- $7.65 per user, per month for just Intune.
-If you wish to purchase the full Enterprise Mobility + Security suite, this starts at $11.10 per user, per month.
+- Device licences can be purchased based on your estimated usage.
+If you wish to purchase the full Enterprise Mobility + Security Suite then pricing starts at $11.40 per user, per month.

 - Mobile application management

 - Integrated PC management (PCs, laptops and mobile devices all controlled from a single console)

 - Detailed hardware and software configuration reporting